Skip to main content

 4. Discharge

 All corrective actions must be approved by the Executive Director or the HR Manager.
 Signed copies will be shared with the employee and become a permanent part of the employee’s HR file.
 The length of a suspension will be based on the severity of the infraction.
 Generally, corrective actions dating back more than one year will not be considered in the progressive corrective action of an employee, unless the employee has demonstrated a pattern of behavior.
-Employees are not eligible for promotion within 12 months of a corrective action.
+Employees are not eligible for promotion or transfer within 12 months of a corrective action.

 Any documentation pertaining to an individual employee’s behavior or work performance that is placed in an employee’s permanent HR file must be initialed or signed by the employee as indication of the employee’s knowledge of the document (the employee’s signature does not necessarily imply agreement).
 The employee may write a response to any material in the file; the response will be attached to the file copy of the material at the written request of the employee.